DiamondLightSource/islatu/README.md

 ### Documentation

+The documentation for this package can be found at https://islatu.readthedocs.io/en/latest/

+An example of a typical data reduction workflow can be found at https://islatu.readthedocs.io/en/latest/i07_reflectivity.html

-To generate documentation, make sure you have sphinx installed on your system.
+To build the documentation, make sure you have sphinx installed on your system.
 Go to the docs directory and run

 ```